erikw/jekyll-google_search_console_verification_file/README.md

 ### !TL;DidRead
 There are multiple ways to [verify](https://support.google.com/webmasters/answer/9008080?hl=en) the ownership of your site.
-The two simpler ways, both suitable for Github Pages owners, are to add an `<meta> tag to your pages` or upload a special unique file to the root of the site.
-For adding the meta tag, there are excellent plugins making this very easy for example [jekyll-seo-tag](http://jekyll.github.io/jekyll-seo-tag/usage/).
-If you want to the meta tag, I recommend this plugin.
+The two simpler ways, both suitable for GitHub Pages owners, are to add a `<meta> tag to your pages` or upload a special, unique file to the root of the site.
+For adding the meta tag, there are excellent plugins making this very easy, for example [jekyll-seo-tag](http://jekyll.github.io/jekyll-seo-tag/usage/).
+If you want the meta tag, I recommend this plugin.

-However if you feel that it's bloated to add this `<meta>` tag to the header all you pages, keeping file size and page load speed in mind, you may one to go for the file based verification method instead.
+However, if you feel that it's bloated to add this `<meta>` tag to the header of all your pages, keeping file size and page load speed in mind, you may one to go for the file-based verification method instead.

-So with the file based method, why not just add the file you downloaded from GSC to your source directory and let Jekyll put it in `_site/` on generation?
-As we're using a SSG (Static Site Generator), we should generate everything we can.
-It's verdantly nice to keep the source tree clean and make everything that can be a configuration that generates what is needed.
+So with the file-based method, why not just add the file you downloaded from GSC to your source directory and let Jekyll put it in `_site/` on generation?
+As we're using an SSG (Static Site Generator), we should generate everything we can.
+It's very nice to keep the source tree clean and make everything that can be a configuration that generates what is needed.

-Thus, this plugin exist to solve this problem.
-Give the plugin the unique code GSC provided you and it will generate the file for you in `_site/`!
+Thus, this plugin exists to solve this problem.
+Give the plugin the unique code GSC provided you, and it will generate the file for you in `_site/`!

 Note that if you do place a verification file in the root of the source tree, this will override the generation by this plugin.